djgupta820/searcht/README.md

-for linux terminal you need to change the permissions for this file use chmod +x searcht.py to change the permission to executable file now fire the connamd python searcht.py and you are done
+for linux terminal you need to change the permissions for this file use chmod +x searcht.py to change the permission to executable file now fire the command python searcht.py and you are done